Drinking culture of Korea: Drinking in the workplace

 Drinking plays an important role in workplace socialization in Korean culture.
 One of the most important forms of socialization in Korean organizations is hoesik or "dining together".
 Hoesik and "bottoms-up sessions" are time for employees to gather and encourage each other to consume alcohol.
 These drinking sessions help promote and influence idea sharing and building of social networks.
 It has been reported that a typical job application form will even ask applicants to reveal whether or not they drink alcohol and if so, how much do they consume.
 Also part of the application process is the so-called "alcohol interview", where the applicant is given several shots of alcohol to consume.
-This will determine their alcohol tolerance and will see if they are someone who will work well with the organization.
+This will determine their alcohol tolerance and if they are someone who will work well with the organization.

-Aside from the enjoyment and high spirits that Koreans desire from partaking in frequent drinking, many employees consume alcohol to help alleviate high amounts of stress.
+Some report that alcohol consumption helps with alleviating high amounts of stress.
 The culture of binge drinking, which is defined as having six to seven drinks on one occasion, is closely associated with relieving elevated levels of stress.
-Reports have shown that more than 50% of Koreans who drink, do so to help release their stress.
+Reports have shown that more than 50% of Koreans who drink report to doing so to help release their stress.

+Studies have shown that more than half of Korean workers have been obligated to drink during daytime work events, and nearly half had at least one shot with a supervisor.
+Some behaviors during hoesik can be undesirable, such as passive or reluctant participation in collective drinking, or involuntary consumption of one shots, bomb cocktails, or sharing, exchanging or cascading beverages.
+Approximately 30% or fewer of Korean workers drinking at receptions have experienced at least one of these behaviors.
+Roughly one third of Korean office workers have felt that hoesik is a "necessary evil" and more than that have felt that they needed to participate in drinking sessions to maintain their social relationships.
+Even though hoesik is not favored by most workers, it continues to be a tool for workplace socialization.